eliabecardoso/cls-context-wrapper/README.md

 - `static getInstance(params?: { name: string; options: object }): IContextStrategy`: create a singleton instance.
   - `params?.name: string`: name of the instance context.
+  - `params?.mode: 'legacy'|'modern'`: you can choose modern or legacy instance.
+If you don't want to choose, the lib will check the node version.
+16.17.0 or lower will choose the legacy instance.
+The 'modern' instance only works from node version 12.20 (experimental / unstable).
   - `params?.options?: object`: options.
   - `params?.options?.correlationId?: object`: correlationId config.
 It is used to store a unique id per request.
   - `params?.options?.correlationId?.enable: boolean`: to enable automatic set of correlationId in `middleware` method.
 Default: true (if not passed params in the getInstance method in instance).
 Default value: `true`.